What is Back to the Future Day?

 National Science Fiction Day which jolts our awareness annually on January 2 is the perfect day to celebrate our love of science fiction.
 If you’re fascinated by the unknown and by the possibilities of what science can bring in the future, you might consider becoming – or you may already be – a fan of science fiction.

-Back to the Future Day - History
+History of Back to the Future Day

 Today, where we’re going, we don’t need roads.
 The iconic, nay, epic Back to the Future series gave millions of people in 1985 a glimpse of what the future could be like.
 Sure, we didn’t invent time travel (or hoverboards for that matter, we’re still salty about that one) but we did get an interesting look at the future that has actually come to pass.
 More on that later.
 Back to the Future day is celebrated on October 21, because that is the date Marty McFly originally travels to the past and sets in motion his undoubtedly existential adventure.